 The use of steam rooms dates back to ancient times, with the Greeks and Romans regularly utilizing steam bathing as a way to socialize and obtain health benefits as well.

 How hot can a steam room get?

 While steam rooms feel incredibly hot, the temperature is actually lower than either a dry sauna or an infrared sauna.

 Steam room temperatures generally vary from 110-120°F. The humidity inside a steam room can reach up to 100%.

 This intense humidity means that your body is unable to cool itself by sweating, meaning that you feel hotter compared to a dry room at the same temperature.

 Why is a steam room not as hot as a traditional dry sauna?

 The difference in temperatures between a steam room and a traditional dry sauna is caused by the different types of heat that each one uses.

-A traditional dry sauna uses dry heat from a heater or by putting water in hot coals.
+A traditional dry sauna uses dry heat from a heater or putting water in hot coals.
 On the other hand, steam rooms use heavily moisturized air that emanates from boiling water.

 How hot do portable saunas get?